PivotStick/learn.zvelte.dev/content/tutorial/01-zvelte/01-introduction/01-welcome-to-zvelte/README.md

 Welcome to the Zvelte tutorial!
 This will teach you everything you need to know to easily build web applications of all sizes, with high performance and a small footprint.

-You can also consult the [API docs](https://svelte.dev/docs) and the [examples](https://svelte.dev/examples), or — if you're impatient to start hacking on your machine locally — create a project with `npm init svelte`.
+You can also consult the [API docs](/docs/introduction) and the [examples](/examples), or — if you're impatient to start hacking on your machine locally — create a project with `npm init zvelte`.

 ## What is Zvelte?